Last Updated on April 28, 2021

 We’re going to get takeout, wear our comfy bathrobes, watch Evita, and apply our whipped mud masks.

-I know it’s not the same as being three together, but I still think it’s going to be a special way to celebrate from afar.
+I know it’s not the same as being there together, but I still think it’s going to be a special way to celebrate from afar.